-This course will provide a general understanding of environmental science, while exploring the natural world and the resources it provides.
+Provides a general understanding of environmental science, while exploring Provides a general understanding of environmental science, while exploring the natural world and the resources it provides.
 The study of environmental science is approached with an understanding of the responsibilities of human beings to practice wise stewardship of God's creation.
 Topics include, but are not limited to, exploration of environmental issues, the relations between living and nonliving things, human responsibility for the environment and the earth's resources now and in the future.
-Through readings, lecture, and discussion, students will examine geological, biological, and chemical aspects of science and how these influence economic and social issues on a personal, local, national, and global scale.